compsigh/deploy/events/deploy24.md

 - The team took on an ambitious challenge, through the scale & scope of the problem, their tech stack, or otherwise impressive medium.

+### Grade level weighting

+To balance the fact we have participants from all grade levels, one idea is to introduce a weighting system that scales by average grade level on a team. e.g.:

+- Average 4th-year team: `1.00x` multiplier: `16.0` → `16.0` out of 20 points
+- Average 3rd-year team: `1.10x` multiplier: `16.0` → `17.6` out of 20 points
+- Average 2nd-year team: `1.15x` multiplier: `16.0` → `18.4` out of 20 points
+- Average 1st-year team: `1.20x` multiplier: `16.0` → `19.2` out of 20 points

+So, a team composed of a freshman, sophomore, junior, and senior = `1.20x + 1.15x + 1.10x + 1.00x = 4.45 / 4 = 1.1125x`.
+If that team scored `16.0`, it would be bumped up to a `17.8`.

+This would absolve the need for any beginner/advanced team brackets or different evaluation criteria.

 ## Other

 Things we need to take care of, ordered by ascending complexity: